-6.4.1.
-No member of the Cabinet may be a member of the Overview and Scrutiny Committees or any group established by the Committees.
+- 6.3.2.6.4.1.
+No member of the Cabinet may be a member of the Overview and Scrutiny Committees or any group established by the Committees-as referenced in paragraph 5 below. - 6.3.3.6.4.2.

-- 6.4.2.
 The Board and Committees are to be politically balanced in accordance with the requirements of the Local Government and Housing Act 1989. - 6.4.3.
 Where the Chairs of the other Overview and Scrutiny Committees are not members of the Overview and Scrutiny Board they will be invited to attend meetings of the Board in order to report on activity within their Committees.